Dr Giorgia Aiello

 - A special section of the International Journal of Communication titled “Going About the City: Methods and Methodologies for Urban Communication Research” (co-edited with Simone Tosoni, published in February 2016)

-I am a recipient of a four-year Marie Curie International Reintegration Grant from the European Commission’s Seventh Framework Programme (FP7/2007-2013).
-Other recognitions include the NCA Visual Communication Division’s 2012 Outstanding Essay or Book Chapter Award and the 2010 Urban Communication Foundation Research Incentive Award.
-I am also the current Chair of the Visual Communication Studies Division within the International Communication Association.
+I received my PhD in Communication from the University of Washington with a doctoral dissertation on the visual communication of European identity.
+My doctoral project was the winner of the 2008 National Communication Association Critical and Cultural Studies Division’s Outstanding Dissertation Award.
+Other recognitions include a four-year Marie Curie International Reintegration Grant from the European Commission’s Seventh Framework Programme (2011-2015), the NCA Visual Communication Division’s 2012 Outstanding Essay or Book Chapter Award, and the 2010 Urban Communication Foundation Research Incentive Award.
+From 2013 to 2017 I was Vice Chair and Chair of the Visual Communication Studies Division within the International Communication Association.

+At the University of Washington I co-founded and co-directed the Urban Archives project, which produced and promoted visual research about the city through a publicly available digital database.
 In June 2013 I organized the international conference Communication and the City: Voices, Spaces, Media in collaboration with the Urban Communication Foundation and the ECREA Media and the City Temporary Working Group.
-The conference attracted nearly 100 participants from 20 different countries and featured four keynotes and 16 panel sessions over two days.
-To see a .pdf of the conference programme, click here.

 “A critical genealogy of the Getty Images Lean In Collection: Researching the feminist politics of stock photography across representation, circulation, and recontextualization”.
 Invited pitch and research project for the Digital Methods Winter School, sponsored by the Digital Methods Initiative, University of Amsterdam, January 2016.